AshGreyG/ashgreyg.github.io/post/CS/Algorithm/CLRS-01-sorting.typ

   ),
 )

-The peaks of execution memory chart are not the real peak of execution, actually the space complexity of bubble sort is $O(1)$.
+Actually the space complexity of bubble sort is $O(1)$.
+The sharp spike in this chart is due to malloc function of Python.

 == 1.2 Insertion Sort